Sanju13142002/Yantra-Clone/README.md

 # Yantra-Clone
-Yantra Restaurant website built with HTML and CSS
+Restaurant website designed with HTML and CSS